 6.13.1 Introduction

-This solution addresses aspects of Key Issue #2, especially, the impact on the user plane performance, related enhancements to PCC rules, and UE impacts.
+This solution addresses aspects of Key Issue #2, especially, the impact on the user plane performance and UE impacts.

-When carrying IP and Ethernet traffic on a DCCP or QUIC based MA-PDU session, the headers of PDUs need to be compressed to reduce the overhead per packet, using typically EHC and ROHC protocols.
+When encapsulating IP and/or Ethernet traffic within a DCCP or QUIC tunnel, the headers of the encapsulated traffic need to be compressed to reduce the overhead per packet, using typically Ethernet Header Compression (EHC) [x3, Annex A] and Robust Header Compression (ROHC) [x1, x2] protocols.
 We can call this feature "inner header compression" (IHC).
 This solution describes how IHC can be established between the UE and UPF.
-IHC is optional and configured by the network based on network policy and UE/Network capability.
+IHC is optional and configured by the network based on network policy and UE/network capability.

 6.13.2 High Level Description

-Inner header compression can be performed by tunnel clients/servers, or by the DCCP or QUIC layer.
-Using tunnel clients/servers may be preferable since it enables using the same mechanism for DCCP and QUIC based MA-PDU session.
-Such a solution could therefore be used for both steering functionalities.
+Inner header compression can be performed by tunnel clients/servers, such as the MP-DCCP tunnel client/server defined in solution #2.1, or by the MP-DCCP or MP-QUIC layers.
+Using the tunnel clients/servers may be preferable since it enables using the same mechanism independently from the underlying transport protocol.
+Such a solution could therefore be used for any low-layer steering functionality, such as the MPDCCP-LL steering functionality defined in solution #2.1 and for the MPQUIC-IP steering functionality defined in solution #2.3.
+However, it is not required for high-layer steering functionalities, such as the MPQUIC steering functionality defined in solution #2.2, because no inner headers are used.

-Inner header compression should be configured on both ends, i.e. UE and UPF, prior to establishing a flow.
+Inner header compression should be configured on both ends, i.e., UE and UPF, prior to establishing a flow.
 NAS signalling can be used for this purpose, as described below.

-NOTE: The solution applies to DCCP or QUICbased lower layer solutions (e.g. Solution 2.1 or Solution 2.3), but not to higher layer solutions (e.g. Solution 2.2).

 6.13.3 Procedures

-The following procedure describes how inner header compression can be configured when a new MA-PDU session is created, or when a new flow is added to an existing MA-PDU session.
+The following procedure describes how inner header compression can be configured when a new MA PDU session is created.